AntonyIS/leetcodego/README.md

 # leetcodego
-Leetcode practice with Go.Solving the Leetcode using Go
+Leetcode practice with Go.
+Solving challneges using Leetcode using Go.
+Target is to solve 500 challenges in 2023 :)

 ## Installation
 ```